 Beyond Meat (BYND) Receives a Hold from Oppenheimer

-In a report released today, Rupesh Parikh from Oppenheimer maintained a Hold rating on Beyond Meat (BYND).
-The company’s shares closed last Monday at $158.73.
+Oppenheimer analyst Rupesh Parikh maintained a Hold rating on Beyond Meat (BYND) today.
+The company’s shares closed last Tuesday at $165.80.

-The word on The Street in general, suggests a Moderate Sell analyst consensus rating for Beyond Meat with a $101.67 average price target, implying a -35.9% downside from current levels.
+The word on The Street in general, suggests a Moderate Sell analyst consensus rating for Beyond Meat with a $113.09 average price target, a -36.6% downside from current levels.
 In a report issued on January 22, Longbow Research also initiated coverage with a Hold rating on the stock.

 See today’s analyst top recommended stocks >>